-The Compensation Committee met four times during the year ended December 31, 2019.
+The Compensation Committee met four times during the year ended December 31, 2020.
 The members of the committee are Messrs.
-L. Peter Sharpe (Chair), Timothy J. Murphy (retiring), David A. King and Graeme M. Eadie.
-Messrs.
-Sharpe, Murphy and Eadie are independent directors.
+L. Peter Sharpe (Chair), David A. King (retiring), Graeme M. Eadie and Stephen R. Taylor.
+All members are independent directors.

 Each of the Compensation Committee members has direct experience relevant to their responsibilities in overseeing the executive compensation program.
-With collective professional experience in areas including law, accounting, business, human resources, compensation, finance, strategy and risk management, the Compensation Committee members have the requisite knowledge and expertise to make informed decisions on compensation matters.
-More specifically, Mr. Murphy has gained experience in law, risk management, strategy, human resources, pension and compensation matters by serving in executive leadership positions such as Chief of Staff to the former Prime Minister of Canada and as Chief of Staff to Canada's former Minister of Finance.
-He is also a lawyer and has been a Member of Provincial Parliament and Senior Advisor to both the Attorney General of Ontario and the Ontario Minister of Education.
-Mr. King was the Vice Chairman of the Corporation until May 8, 2018 and through various executive management positions and entrepreneurial endeavors has gained experience in risk management, business, finance, compensation and pension management.
-Mr. Eadie retired in April 2018 as a Senior Managing Director of the Canada Pension Plan Investment Board (CPPIB) where he was responsible for the Real Assets department, which encompassed Real Estate (both equity and debt investments), Infrastructure, and Agricultural investments.
+With collective professional experience in areas including accounting, business, human resources, compensation, finance, strategy and risk management, the Compensation Committee members have the requisite knowledge and expertise to make informed decisions on compensation matters.
+More specifically, Mr. Eadie retired in April 2018 as a Senior Managing Director of the Canada Pension Plan Investment Board (CPPIB) where he was responsible for the Real Assets department, which encompassed Real Estate (both equity and debt investments), Infrastructure, and Agricultural investments.
 Mr. Eadie has extensive experience in management, compensation and pension, and strategy.
 Mr. Sharpe is a corporate director and served as a senior executive with 25+ years of experience in the real estate industry in both a domestic and global commercial environment.
 Mr. Sharpe has gained experience in compensation, finance, strategy, risk management and human resources.
+Mr. Taylor has over 45 years' experience in the Canadian real estate industry including as the former Vice President, Real Estate for the Healthcare of Ontario Pension Plan (HOOPP), the Past Chair of the Board of Directors of REALpac (the Real Property Association of Canada), and has served as a Board member for NAREIM (the National Association of Real Estate Investment Managers) and AFIRE (the Association of Foreign Investors in Real Estate).
+Mr. Taylor has extensive real estate business, human resources, strategy and risk management experience.
+Mr. King (retiring) is corporate director with extensive governance, management and real estate experience spanning more than 50 years.